ithaka/PEP/docs/index.md

 To configure a new drive:

-* Use the drive dropdown to select a device, then click Select.
+* Use the drive dropdown to choose a device to copy to, then click Select.
-* Make selections for which disciplines to include in the drivve.
+* Make selections for which disciplines to include in the drive.
+You will see an indication of storage. required for the device you are configuring.
 * On the next page, enter a name for your device, then click Export.

 ### Manage student requests
 Use the **View Requests** link to see the queue of items students have reqeuested.

-Once a **pending** item has action taken on it, either **print**, **pdf** or **deny**, it will automatically become **completed** and disappear from the pending filter.
+Once a **pending** item has action taken on it by clicking either **print**, **pdf** or **deny**, it will automatically become **completed** and disappear from the pending filter.

 You can change the date order of requests by toggling the arrows next to **Requested**.

 ##### Sort requests
 Use the button to sort by either **Pending** requests, or **Completed** requests.
 Only the items you are currently viewing will be exported.
+All items will persist in the list--there is no method for deletion.

 ##### Import a list
-If you have items in a .csv file that you wish to upload to this panel,
+If you are acting on student requests on non-networked computers, you may wish to export that list and then import it to your main computer to keep all requests on one device.
+Connect or transfer the .csv file you exported from the non-networked computer and on your main computer choose **Import.**

 ##### Export a list
-Request lists may be exported to a .csv file.
-These files are compatible with Microsoft Excel, Google sheets, etc. You may wish to manage the list of requests in a spreadsheet format for further analysis or tracking.
+You may wish to use this option if you are acting on student requests on a non-networked computer.
+Request lists you modify on the non-networked computer can be exported to a .csv file and then imported to your main machine.

 ## Instructions for GitHub